infinit3labs/docker-dev/README.md

 ```

 It uses a temporary ASKPASS script so the token is never shown in process lists and is not written to git config.
 For Azure DevOps, set `GIT_URL=...` or `GIT_PROVIDER=azure` with `GIT_REPO=<org>/<project>/<repo>` and optionally `GIT_USERNAME=azdo`.

+Multi-project support:

+- Set `GIT_REPOS` with a list of slugs/URLs; each is cloned or updated under `/workspace/repos/<name>`.
+- The script ensures the repos directory exists and is writable.
+If a repo already exists, it updates remotes and pulls the specified branch.

 ## 6) Poetry environment behavior